Bio

 International Negotiations

-While I was undergoing my shock of recognition about Lynch, I took a trip around the world with Jayne Fargnoli, at Wiley-Blackwell, another dear friend and editor.
+While I was undergoing my shock of recognition about Lynch, I took a trip around the world with Jayne Fargnoli, at Wiley-Blackwell.
+I was delighted to be working with her again.
 (I have been extremely blessed with support from the best and brightest in the publishing community.)
 That is to say, that with her support and counsel I designed World on Film, a textbook to introduce lower division college students to international film.
 My specific goal was to make available to college faculty a sorely needed address to bright but parochial students.
 My teaching experience had shown me that there were already plenty of usable textbooks for teaching the complexities of the best of American cinema, but I could find no books that would lend themselves to dealing with student subtitle phobia and student resistance to the much slower narrative pacing of so many international classics.
 How to open the door to Jean Renoir's surgical autopsy on the body of 1930s French class structure in Rules of the Game?
 Or to the fascinating but unfamiliar (to American students) sex god of poetic realism Jean Gabin?
 Or even the high action cinema of Akira Kurosawa and Wong Kar-wai?
 I longed to open doors for unprepared students to the masterful battlefield choreography of Ran and enable them to enjoy it while inhaling the translated dialogue at the bottom of the screen.
 I hoped to help them take in Kurasawa's narrative themes, by making familiar to them the unfamiliar values that ignited the flames of war in medieval Japan.
 I planned to help them make the effort to suss out the meaning of the odd translations of Wong Kar-wai's Hong Kong conversations set within a context of speeding images and incomprehensible situations.
 There were too many students who never guessed that there were enormous pleasures from which they were blocked.

 But I did not long to write a textbook.
 Textbooks are fabled throughout the academy as gruntwork.
 Let's see, I thought, weighing the pros and cons: drudgery, necessity, drudgery, necessity.
 Necessity turned out to be the mother of excitement.
 Working on World on Film was as much an adventure as working with Lynch's films, albeit an adventure of a different kind.
 I was not headed where no one had ever gone before, but every decision I had to make brought new insight.
 Which film cultures?
 (A balancing act.)
 Which films?
 (Oh, no, I've got to talk about that one.
 And that one.
 And.....that makes too many.)
 Post World War II globalization?
 (When does national culture lose traction?)
 What's available?
 (Without buying a two thousand dollar return air fare ticket.)
 What's not?
 (Or will it be in a couple of months?)
 What historical and cultural fallacies have been perpetuated by cut and paste textbook composition?
 (That is, textbooks that merely assemble incorrect information from previous textbooks and regroup it.)
 How shall I structure World on Film to accommodate the best possible pedagogical approach?